 In the USA, Well Go USA will release Max Cloud theatrically and on VOD on December 18th 2020.
 A DVD and Blu-ray will follow on January 19, 2021.

-In the UK, the film will be released on Digital on 18th January 2021, alongside DVD and Blu-ray formats, courtesy of 101 Films and (Yet) Another Distribution Company.
+In the UK, the film was released on Digital on 18th January 2021, alongside DVD and Blu-ray formats, courtesy of 101 Films and (Yet) Another Distribution Company.

 Cast and characters: